HarimbolaSantatra/lpma/README.md

 # ABOUT
 **lpma**: Local Project MAnager.
 Manage your local hobbies project.

 Are you a relentless programmer with equally relentless procrastination ?
 Maybe you gave up a project months ago and you want to make sure you will remember the state you left it when you go back.
-Maybe you have some free time to spend programming, and you have so many project in mind but you can't decide where to start. **lpma** basically lists all your *lost love* and let you compare and decide which one to work one, or which one are you exited about in the moment.
+Maybe you have some free time to spend programming, and you have so many project in mind but you can't decide where to start. **lpma** basically lists all your *lost love* and let you compare and decide which one to work on, or which one are you exited about in the moment.
+It also serves as a ToDo list for all your project.

 # Installation
 Clone the repo: